blankcode/Bitburner-scripts/Land_of_Milk_and_Honey/README.md

     				| itself depending on Security level and Cash level.

 To accelarate this you can use home/your servers to grow and weaken the target to optimal levels.
 After that the target will trickle money continuosly.

+Once you have enough RAM in "home" you should graduate to Replicator.